Francesco-Marhel/TruthProbe/REPRODUCING.md

 reproducibility.
 Every tool embeds its own safeguards (identity checks, held-out CV over pairs, permutation nulls, seed-stability criteria) and prints its measurements in full; no tool prints an automatic verdict.
-(All scripts in this repository were generated using a Large Language Model (LLM) under my direct guidance and supervision.).
+(All scripts in this repository were generated using a Large Language Model (LLM) under my direct guidance and supervision).

 > **Windows / PowerShell note:** the trailing `\` is bash line
 > continuation.
 On PowerShell, join each multi-line command onto a single